 (g) all other expenditure lawfully incurred under and for the purposes of this Act.

 [Section 15 amended by No. 28 of 2006 s.
-294.]
+294; No. 77 of 2006 s.
+17.]

 16. Borrowing from Treasurer

 The Authority may borrow from the Treasurer such amounts as the Treasurer approves on such terms and conditions relating to repayment and payment of interest as the Treasurer imposes.